aaronxyliu/aaronxyliu.github.io/_posts/2024-05-16-PL_Pragmatics1.md

 As a simple example of the contrast among language families, consider calculating the greatest common divisor (GCD) of two integers using [Euclid's algorithm](https://en.wikipedia.org/wiki/Euclidean_algorithm).

 The choice among, say, von Neumann, functional, or logic programming for this problem influences not only the appearance of the code, but **how the programmer thinks**.

+### The von Neumann Style

 The von Neumann algorithm version of the algorithm is very imperative:

 > To compute the `gcd` of `a` and `b`, check to see if `a` and `b` are equal.
 If so, print one of them and stop.
 Otherwise, replace the larger one by their difference and repeat.